puppetlabs/puppetlabs-firewall/README.markdown

       action => "drop",
     }

-###Application-specific rules
+###Application-Specific Rules

 Puppet doesn't care where you define rules, and this means that you can place your firewall resources as close to the applications and services that you manage as you wish.
-If you use the [roles and profiles pattern](https://puppetlabs.com/learn/roles-profiles-introduction) then it would make sense to create your firewall rules in the profiles, so that they remain close to the services managed by the profile.
+If you use the [roles and profiles pattern](https://puppetlabs.com/learn/roles-profiles-introduction) then it makes sense to create your firewall rules in the profiles, so that they remain close to the services managed by the profile.

-An example of this might be:
+This is an example of firewall rules in a profile:

 ```puppet
 class profile::apache {